1543siddhant/WordPress-eCommerce/README.md

 4. Push (`git push origin feature-name`)
 5. Open a Pull Request

----

-## License

-Distributed under the MIT License.
-See LICENSE file for details.

----

 Thank you for checking out the Organic Store project!
 Feel free to reach out with issues or feature requests.